 Vixy & Tony can be reached at firstname.lastname@example.org.
 That email goes to Tony, who can forward to the other band members as needed.

-Although we maintain a presence on Twitter and other forms of social media, we prefer that you contact us via email for the greatest chance of getting a response.
-If you try to tweet at us, we might not get the message right away.
+Although we maintain a presence on some forms of social media, we prefer that you contact us via email for the greatest chance of getting a response.
+If you try to social at us, we might not get the message right away.
 So, in summary: Email Good.

 Shows, Schedules, and Booking